Acostill/scipts/readme.md

         (Inside mySite will be three files called mySite.html, mySite.css, and mySite.js, and one folder called images)

-    * Html file will should launch in your default browser.
+    * Html file should launch in your default browser.
 Then the html, css, and js files should be opened in Visual Studio Code

 * edit file1 file2 ... fileX